 Smart Air’s no-nonsense air purifiers have been used in hospitals around the world to provide greater COVID-19 protection.
 Due to hospitals being larger and having a lot of air to clean, the powerful Blast is the typical purifier of choice for COVID-19 protection in hospitals.
 With a CADR of 890, the Blast is one of the most powerful purifiers on the market, cleaning large amounts of air per hour.

 Below is a picture of hospital staff at the Novaliches General Hospital.
-Most major hospitals in Manila, the capital of the Philippines, utilize the Blast for Coronavirus protection, as well as many hospitals around the world.
+Most major hospitals in Manila, the capital of the Philippines, utilize the Blast for COVID-19 protection, as well as many hospitals around the world.